core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Unsubscribe {#unsubscribe}

 A client can unsubscribe simply by cancelling the observation as described in Section 3.6 of {{!RFC7641}}.
-The client MUST either use CoAP GET with Observe using an Observe parameter of 1 or send a CoAP Reset message in response to a notification.
+The client MUST either use CoAP GET with the Observe Option set to 1 or send a CoAP Reset message in response to a notification.

 <!--  do we want an example or is redundant? -->